tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane.md

     help                Print this message or the help of the given subcommand(s) init                Create the Seaplane directory structure at the appropriate locations license             Print license information
-    metadata            Operate on metadata key-value pairs using the Global Data Coordination API [aliases: meta, md] shell-completion    Generate shell completion script files for seaplane
+    locks               Operate on the Locks API [aliases: l] metadata            Operate on metadata key-value pairs using the Global Data Coordination API [aliases: meta, md] shell-completion    Generate shell completion script files for seaplane